vinnyj/mabiskillskin1/README.md

-This is an English localized version of the RGT skin, Mabiskillskin You need the RGT cgi script to use this skin.
+This is an English localized version of the RGT skin, Mabiskillskin.

+You need the RGT cgi script to use this skin.

 More information: